 When the amplitude of the vibrations caused by hard impacts is reduced by a material, it is considered a cushioning.
 Good running footwear should be able to provide you with shock absorption for your foot, and also provide you with good heel control.
 This is necessary to prevent heel pain, stress fractures, and shin splints.

 As you run, a shock wave is generated by your stride every time your foot comes in contact with the ground, this wave then spreads up to the occiput (back of your head) through the skeleton, therefore it is the opinion of certain doctors and biomechanics that there should be cushioning.

 Wearing the right pair of shoes can prevent plantar fasciitis as well as bruises on the padding areas of your feet.
 For examples of the best types of shoes for reducing the symptoms of plantar fasciitis, click on this link.

 My favorite running shoe is the Nike Pegasus.
 There are now multiple different Nike Pegasus options (34, 35, 36), but I actually prefer the 34 still.
-It is a bit wider, and also it is more affordable now.
+The Nike Pegasus 34 is an affordable running shoe for men or women, and I have been happy using them for years.
+Compared to the other models, the Pegaus 34 is a bit wider, and also it is more affordable now.

 The Best Weightlifting Shoes

 Weightlifting shoes are different from running shoes in the sense that when one lift weights, one needs to have a flat grip on the ground.

 It has been well-documented that shoes that have too much cushioning on the bottom of them can cause you to produce less force during lower body lifts such as the squat and deadlift.
 If you believe that these two movements, or other “power” movements for the lower body will be important in your training program; it is wise to choose a shoe with a firmer bottom so you do not lose power on your lifts.